-Other than that, GnuCash was my first choice, but I couldn’t get in to it.
-From everything I hear, I believe it is an excellent and powerful piece of software, but it just didn’t feel right to my MS Money-formed habits.
-Please don’t take it as an offense if you think GnuCash is the last word in free software finance; just dismiss me as someone too thick to get it, and who’s opinion is obviously worthless. :-)
+Other than that, GnuCash was my first choice, but I couldn’t get into it.
+From everything I hear, I believe it is an excellent and powerful piece of software, but it didn’t feel right to my MS Money habits.

 KMyMoney First Thoughts

 Why couldn’t they call it KMoney?!
-I’m not a big fan of the “My” prefix in software, and KMyMoney just looks and sounds awkward.
-But I quibble.
+I’m not a big fan of the “My” prefix in software, and KMyMoney looks and sounds awkward.
+(But I quibble.)

-Once I made the decision to start fresh, it was very easy to start using My new finance program.
+Once I made the decision to start fresh, it was easy to start using My new finance program.
 If you’ve used Money or Quicken, you probably won’t have much trouble starting a new file in KMyMoney.
-It didn’t take long to set up all of my active accounts.
+It didn’t take long to set up my active accounts.

 As mentioned, I like the organization of the application.
-It has a clean interface and it is fairly easy to navigate around and find things.
-It’s mostly straight-forward to accomplish routine tasks.
+It has a clean interface and it’s easy to navigate around and find things accomplish routine tasks.
 I’ll mention some specific areas for improvement — in my opinion! — in the sections below.